The Guide to Becoming Successful at Freelance Photography

 The “What is your budget?” dilemma.

-The question you need to ask to keep the situation under control is “What budget are you trying to work with here?”.
+To keep the situation under control, you need to ask yourself, “What budget are you trying to work with here?”.

 Don’t keep your clients waiting.